-Saying no and setting clear boundaries is still a huge struggle for many women.
-And yet in order for us to follow the worldwide calling to step up and lead, and make our highest contribution to the world – we have to start embracing this tiny, two letter word.
-N. O. No!
+Saying no and setting clear boundaries still seems to be a huge struggle for many women.
+And yet in order for us to follow the worldwide calling to step up and lead and make our highest contribution to the world we have to start embracing this tiny, two letter word.
+N O. No.

 But where do we start?

 Let’s start by taking a look at what might be some of the sources of our struggle with NO.